Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The Oryukdo Skywalk is where you can start the hike down the Igidae Coastal Trail, which is what I did.

-It took me about an 1-1.5 hours.
 Hiking here was one of my favorite things to do in Busan during my last visit.

 A scenic coastal view from Igidae Coastal Trail in Busan, South Korea, overlooking the rocky shoreline and deep blue ocean waves.
 In the background, the iconic Gwangan Bridge stretches across the water, with a mountainous cityscape beyond.
 A pier with colorful tetrapods and a metal observation tower add to the coastal charm under the soft evening light.